mollymadden/one-good-street-frontend/README.md

 ##### Normal users viewing ability
 * Normal users can view the Home, About, Library of Care Things, individual Library item page, Media & Events, Contact us, and Get Involved pages.
-* Normal users can view the home page to get a quick summary about what the website its about.
+* Normal users can view the home page to get a quick summary about what the website is about.
 * Normal users can view the about page to understand the purpose and aim of One Good Street.

 ##### Normal users - more active role